SocialiteProviders/Providers/src/Graph/README.md

 ### Add provider event listener

-Configure the package's listener to the listen for `SocialiteWasCalled` events.
+Configure the package's listener to listen for `SocialiteWasCalled` events.

 Add the event to your `listen[]` array in `app/Providers/EventServiceProvider`.
 See the [Base Installation Guide](https://socialiteproviders.com/usage/) for detailed instructions.

 ```php
 protected $listen = [